 Centrelink also offers a range of payments and services to Aboriginal and Torres Strait Islander Australians.
 The payment schemes and support services Centrelink offers include:

-This helps with the cost for Aboriginal and Torres Strait Islander Australians who are studying or undertaking an Australian apprenticeship.
+This helps with the educational and living costs for Aboriginal and Torres Strait Islander Australians who are studying or undertaking an Australian apprenticeship.